-Cashews have a buttery, sweet, and salty taste, an unmistakable shape, and they are an excellent source of vitamins and minerals.
+Cashews have a buttery, sweet, and salty taste, an unmistakable shape, and are an excellent source of several vitamins and minerals.
 They grow on cashew nut trees, which are native to subtropical climates.

-- Cashew nuts grow in the seeds that hang from cashew apples.
+- Cashew nuts grow inside the seeds that hang from cashew apples.

 - They contain vitamins and minerals that support healthy blood and immune system function.

-The copper and iron in cashews work together to help the body form and utilize red blood cells.
-This in turn keeps blood vessels, nerves, the immune system, and bones healthy and functioning properly.
+The copper and iron in cashews work together to help the body form and use red blood cells.
+This in turn keeps blood vessels, nerves, bones, and the immune system healthy and functioning properly.